 How Will I Receive Notice that the Swap has been Approved?

-Generally, swap approvals are communicated to the involved coaches, club officers and other Division Directors by the Division Director who is most directly involved in the swap Once the appropriate BAYS Vice President approves the swap request, notice should be sent by the BAYS website to the impacted coaches, their Section Captains and their town field and referee assignors.
-If in doubt, contact the Division Directors for your old and new sections.
+Generally, swap approvals are communicated to the involved coaches, club officers, and other Division Directors by the Division Director who is most directly involved in the swap Once the appropriate BAYS Grade Director approves the swap request, a system confirmation notice will be sent by the BAYS website to the affected team coaches, section captains, club registrars, field schedulers, referees, and referee assignors.
+Contact your Division Director with any questions.